ZcashFoundation/zebra/book/src/user/target-tier-policies.md

 tests, and will reject patches that fail to build or pass the testsuite on a platform.
 We hold tier 1 platforms to our highest standard of requirements.

-A proposed new tier 1 platform must be reviewed and approved by the core engineering team based on these requirements.
+A proposed new tier 1 platform must be reviewed and approved by the Zebra team based on these requirements.
 In addition, the release team must approve the viability and value of supporting the platform.

 In addition, the devops team must approve the integration of the platform into Continuous Integration (CI), and the tier 1 CI-related requirements.
 This